thekuhninator/beat_research/README.md

 #### kBET vs Highly Variable Genes Plot: \<dataset_name>_kbet_hvg_scatterplot.png

+**The k-BET vs Highly Variable Genes plot is perhaps the most useful plot from multi_beat**.
 The highly variable genes are defined as the top 10% of genes with the highest variance. multi_beat checks which genes are retained between each dataset and the original uncorrected dataset which was specified by the user when beat was first run.
+The percentage of highly variable genes retained after correction serves as a metric for biological preservation. k-BET serves as a metric for the severity of the batch effect.
+By plotting these two in a scatterplot, one can ascertain which correction method best suits their dataset.

 #### Combined PCA Plot: \<dataset_name\>_pca_plot.png